Have you ever had a really bad Airbnb experience? I hadn't, until recently.

 Getting the approval for this took over 12 hours and this was largely due to the fact that my case manager forgot to hand over my case when her shift ended as well as that they had to ask a senior manager for approval and apparently, it was hard to get a hold of one.

-I ended up staying at the hotel another night because things took so long but finally, at 2 a.m. the next day, I was able to book another apartment.
+I ended up staying at the hotel another night because it took so long to solve my problems with Airbnb but finally, at 2 a.m. the next day, I was able to book another apartment.

 Bless the people of Berlin for being up at all times of the day/night.